 Such one-sidedness suggests Enns has seriously misunderstood the incarnation, assuming the analogy.
 While he continually spotlights the humanity of Scripture, he relegates its divine nature to a place backstage.
-As Stivason argues, Enns allows "concerns for the humanity of Scripture to eclipse a biblical balance between the divine and human elements and thus warp the incarnational analogy."65 He notes that Enns attempts "to strike too hard a balance between the divine and human elements, thereby putting both aspects on equal footing and so distorting the primacy of the divine in the divine and human relationship in both the person of Christ and the Scripture's divine qualities have been suspended or self-emptied.67 Herman Bavinck noted this same tendency a century before Enns, and so the censure he provided in his day can equally be leveled today:
+As Stivason argues, Enns allows "concerns for the humanity of Scripture to eclipse a biblical balance between the divine and human elements and thus warp the incarnational analogy."65 He notes that Enns attempts "to strike too hard a balance between the divine and human elements, thereby putting both aspects on equal footing and so distorting the primacy of the divine in the divine and human relationship in both the person of Christ and the Scriptures."66 In the end, a kind of "scriptural kenoticism" results, wherein Scripture's divine qualities have been suspended or self-emptied.
+67 Herman Bavinck noted this same tendency a century before Enns, and so the censure he provided in his day can equally be leveled today: